FileSystemVideo/ipfs/docs/environment-variables.md

 ## `IPFS_DIST_PATH`

-URL from which go-ipfs fetches repo migrations (when the daemon is launched with the `--migrate` flag).
+IPFS Content Path from which go-ipfs fetches repo migrations (when the daemon is launched with the `--migrate` flag).

-Default: https://ipfs.io/ipfs/$something (depends on the IPFS version)
+Default: `/ipfs/<cid>` (the exact path is hardcoded in `migrations.CurrentIpfsDist`, depends on the IPFS version)

 ## `IPFS_NS_MAP`